 Allow users to search for what they’re looking for on your website.
 You may be able to include a search icon or search bar in your website header or in the footer, offering users another method to find content they’re looking for.

 As a website owner, including search functionality offers the additional benefit of being able to view what terms users searched for.
 This can highlight opportunities to develop new content, or to make popular content more easily accessible from the homepage.

-5. Social media channel and sharing buttons
+6. Social media profiles and sharing buttons

 Help users follow your organization on social media by including links to your social channels.
 Including social media icons also helps search engines understand the connection between your website and other sources of information about your organization on the internet, and will help shape the search results users see when they search for your organization name.